Chiral Analysis of the Nucleon Mass and Sigma Commutator: Theoretical framework

 where $\Lambda$ is a cutoff scale.
 Correspondingly, in an alternate relativistic formalism (discussed in further detail in the next section) we use a 3-dimensional dipole regulator

 This three-dimensional regulator is also used in the heavy baryon case.
 Closed expressions for the self-energies with these regulators are presented in Appendix~\ref{app:C}.

 The essential feature of the FRR approach is that it guarantees the correct, model-independent, LNA and NLNA behavior of the nucleon mass as a function of $m_\pi^2$.
-Of course, it also generates a non-analytic term of order $m_\pi^5$, which does depend on the regulator mass, $\Lambda$.
-However, the choice $\Lambda \in 0.8 - 1.0$ GeV, motivated by considerations of the size of the nucleon~\cite{Thomas:1982kv,Leinweber:1999ig,Thomas:2002sj,Donoghue:1998bs} and analyses examining the renormalization flow of the low-energy coefficients of the chiral expansion \cite{Hall:2010ai,Hall:2011en,Hall:2012pk}, is in agreement with the higher-order two-loop calculation of McGovern and Birse~\cite{McGovern:2006fm}, which included an estimate of the effect of nucleon size on the nucleon self-energy within chiral perturbation theory.
+Of course, it also generates a nonanalytic term of order $m_\pi^5$, which does depend on the regulator mass, $\Lambda$.
+However, the choice $\Lambda \in 0.8 - 1.0$ GeV, motivated by considerations of the size of the nucleon~\cite{Thomas:1982kv,Leinweber:1999ig,Thomas:2002sj,Donoghue:1998bs} and analyses examining the renormalization flow of the LECs of the chiral expansion \cite{Hall:2010ai,Hall:2011en,Hall:2012pk}, is in reasonable agreement with the higher-order two-loop calculation of McGovern and Birse~\cite{McGovern:2006fm}, which included an estimate of the effect of nucleon size on the nucleon self-energy within chiral perturbation theory.

 The presence of multiple contact interactions in the formal expansion of the chiral Lagrangian density, in Eq.~\eqref{eq:03}, with coefficients typically adjusted to describe pion-nucleon scattering~\cite{Alarcon:2011kh} up to 70 MeV above threshold, leads to tadpole diagrams which generate NLNA terms involving $m_\pi^4 \ln m_\pi$.
-In the limit where the pion mass is much less than the $\Delta-N$ mass difference, $m_\pi \ll \Delta_{\Delta N}$, the self energy term $\Sigma_{N \Delta \pi}$ generates exactly this non-analytic behavior.
-The corresponding coefficient is approximately $-3.1$ GeV$^{-1}$, which lies within the range for this coefficient quoted by Frink and Meissner~\cite{Frink:2005ru}, namely $-8.4^{+5.2}_{-4.4}$ GeV$^{-1}$.
-However, in the physically more relevant case, where $m_\pi$ is comparable to, or larger than, $\Delta$, the non-analytic behavior involves a square root branch point at $m_\pi = \Delta$.
+In the limit where the pion mass is much less than $\Delta_{\Delta N}$ (the $\Delta-N$ mass difference), $m_\pi \ll \Delta_{\Delta N}$, the self-energy term $\Sigma_{N \Delta \pi}$ generates exactly this nonanalytic behavior.
+The coefficient of the NLNA term arising from $\Sigma_{N \Delta \pi}$ in this limit is approximately $-3.1$ GeV$^{-1}$, which lies within the range for the NLNA coefficient of the tadpole quoted by Frink and Meissner~\cite{Frink:2005ru}, namely $-8.4^{+5.2}_{-4.4}$ GeV$^{-1}$.
+However, in the physically more relevant case, where $m_\pi$ is comparable to, or larger than $\Delta$, the nonanalytic behavior involves a square root branch point at $m_\pi = \Delta$.

 As the tadpole terms generated by the contact interactions will have overlap with a small-$m_\pi$ expansion of the $\Delta \pi$ self-energy term, we examine the effect of including the explicit tadpole contribution of Eq.~\eqref{eq:09}, with a coefficient in the range suggested in Ref.~\cite{Frink:2005ru}, but corrected for the $\Delta \pi$ contribution.